javalce/eslint-config/README.md

 ```

 By default, it will automatically load the typescript config and the configuration will look for a `tsconfig.json` file in the root of your project.

+Some projects use a `tsconfig.eslint.json` file to specify the typescript configuration for ESLint.
+In that case, it will automatically load the `tsconfig.eslint.json` file if it exists, otherwise it will load the `tsconfig.json` file.

 If you want, you can enable explicitly the TypeScript config: